amalF/ML-notes/notes/world_discovery_models.md

 This paper represents an end-to-end pipeline enabling discovery in stochastic and partially observable environments.

-## Research questions
+## Research goals
-* Train agents capable of incorporating **novel** information to build a global understanding of its world
+* Train agents capable of incorporating **novel** information to build a global understanding of their worlds
 * Built agents capable of selecting useful novelties from random observations in stochastic/partially observable environments